Mental health residential treatment centers

 These are very expensive and effective facilities, and a far cry from stereotyped ideas of "loony bins" and insane asylums.

-Forget any images of drooling, straight-jackets, ice pick lobotomies, and abuse (usually gleaned from B grade movies).
-Most people I know with mood disorders (me included), would be for very grateful for the opportunity to take a break at a properly staffed treatment center and get such quality, specialist care.
+Most people I know with mood disorders (me included), would be for very grateful for the opportunity to take a break at a properly staffed treatment center and get such quality, specialized care.

 What are the benefits of residential treatment?